AdamHarries/Gideon-Soliloquy/Character.md

 Fighter things:
     - Fighting Style:
         - Defense (+1 to AC)
-    - Attack twice (when using "attack")
+    - Attack thrice (when using "attack")
     - Action surge (Once per short rest, take an extra action on top of regular/bonus action)
     - Second Wind (Use a bonus action to regain hitpoints)
     - Indomitable (Reroll a failed saving throw)